axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 ### currency

-You can set this string value to format numbers.
-It formats the input when the `onBlur` event of the input element is fired or if you set `value` programmatically.
-You can set `ISO 4217` [currency codes](https://en.wikipedia.org/wiki/ISO_4217), but the locale "style" is fixed to `de-CH`.
+You can set the `currency` attribute to a valid [ISO 4217 currency code](https://en.wikipedia.org/wiki/ISO_4217) string.
+When set, &lt;input-text&gt; formats the input whenever the `onBlur` event of its internal input element fires, and also upon setting `value` programmatically.
+Note that the locale "style" remains fixed to `de-CH`.

-The formatter is just working if attribute `type` is set to `text`.
+Currency formatting is only active when attribute `type` is set to `text`.

-Please be aware of using this attribute in combination with `maxLength`.
+Please be mindful of using currency formatting in combination with `maxLength`.
 The result of formatting could exceed the limits of `maxLength`!

 ## Callbacks